List of FoxTrot characters: Peter's classmates and teachers

 Denise Russo is Peter's blind girlfriend whom he met at school in the strip's first year.
 They are very close, and kiss constantly, although they do have their share of fights.
 Peter once attempted to break up with her so he could date other girls and "develop socially," but had a change of heart when he realized dating is not a rite of passage and there is no "appropriate" romance, and later admitted he was subject to peer pressure and media stereotypes.
 Denise has a manipulative streak and knows exactly how to get what she wants from Peter.
 In several strips, Paige and Jason blackmail him with photographs of the two together.
 Since the strip's move to Sundays-only publishing, Denise has hardly been mentioned or shown.

 Steve Riley is Peter's best friend.
 Peter and Steve are often seen watching sports, or playing video games or guitar together.
 Steve works at Luigi's Pizza.
 He often lets Peter borrow his guitar instruments and amps, which usually ends up with Peter destroying most of the objects in the house.
 Paige once noted that Steve was "cute", much to Peter's chagrin.
 Despite his generally straight-laced nature, Steve had once tried to sponge answers off a test Peter had already taken, and Peter calls out Steve for his lousy ways.

 Coach is Peter's unnamed baseball and football coach.
 For reasons unknown (other than Peter's implied lack of athletic skill), he always makes Peter sit on the bench during games, only using Peter in an emergency or when he needs a new bag of sunflower seeds.
-He is the opposite image of a good coach, showing little interest in improving skills and only thinking of the "easy way out" to win games.
-He is also portrayed with a fat belly that hangs over his pants; hardly the image of an athlete.
-Later coaches, though, have shown more competence, but share the same low opinions of Peter's athletic skill.

 The Physics Teacher is an unnamed man who teaches physics at Peter's high school.
 He wears glasses and a full beard.
 He seems to have little patience for the laziness of Peter and Steve, but will sometimes be helpful if he realizes students are making an honest effort.
 Sometimes Paige has been shown as a student of his classes.

 The Theater Manager is Peter's boss at the movie theater where he has a summer job.